michaelasantiago/Quiz-Bot/readme.txt

 [%ADMIN]:       Current bot administrator
 [%TIMER]:       Timer time, in seconds.
 [%QUIZ]:        Quiz name.
+[%VAR]:         Variable changed by Set
+[%VAL]:         Value set to Variable in Set

 greeting:       Greeting to say upon logging into a server.
 Outputs to defaultChannel.
 ping:           Message to say in response to a ping command.